arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 ## Conclusion

 This tutorial shows how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries and the Arduino IDE to implement the Modbus TCP protocol between two Opta™ devices.
-These elements are essential for allowing connections with Modbus TCP-compliant devices.
+These libraries are essential for allowing connections with Modbus TCP compliant devices.

 With these examples, you can easily understand how to establish Modbus TCP communication between a Server and a Client using Opta™.
-This setup provides a scalable architecture for connecting additional Modbus Server devices, such as another Opta™ or a Modbus TCP-compatible module.
+This setup is scalable for connecting additional Modbus Server devices, such as another Opta™ or a Modbus TCP compatible module.

 ### Next Steps